beow/EnergyBalance/README.md

 # EnergyBalance
 An energy balance model for Sweden

-Modelling Sweden in terms of electric energy balance during 2020 - 2021.
-From this extrapolations in terms of adding more wind or nuclear energy can be explored.
-The model assumes the following
+Modelling Sweden in terms of electric energy/power balance.
+Using windpower data from 2020-2021 that may be scaled linearly to a requested level.
+Other "must run" sources (heat, nuclear) are modelled with a sinus variation over the year.
+Hydrogen production with flexibility is also included.

 Balance:
     Consumption + Export = Production + Import